secretstartups/handbook/sales/field-operations/sales-systems/index.html.md

 #### Refresh process for sandboxes maintained as part of the SDLC process

-1. The Sales Systems team will have an issue tracked in each month for the refresh of each environment with a due date of the refresh date.
+1. The Sales Systems team will have an issue tracked in GitLab with a label of `SalesSystems` and `Sandbox Refresh Checklist` for the refresh of each environment with a due date of the refresh date.
 2. On the date of the refresh, the assigned Sales Systems team member will kick off the refresh in production.
 Note: A sandbox refresh can take up to 72 hours to complete.
 3. After the refresh completes, the Sales Systems team will complete the following steps to set the environment.